kzl5010/JavaScript-Path-Learner/readme.md

 # JavaScript Path Learner

-[JavaScript Path Learner](http://www.justinsuen.com/projects/visualgos) is a JavaScript project intended to help users visualize how different algorithms work.
-It is created with vanilla JavaScript, jQuery, and styled with CSS3 in HTML5.
+[JavaScript Path Learner](https://js-maze-solver.herokuapp.com/) is a JavaScript project designed to help learn algorithms.
+It is created with JavaScript, jQuery, HTML5, and styled with CSS3.

 ![Home page](docs/images/home.png)